 Carlos Bocanegra was named Technical Director of Atlanta United on March 2, 2015.
 He established the club’s long-term curriculum and oversees all soccer operations, including player personnel and transactions, staff management and scouting for the First Team, ATL UTD 2 and Academy program.
 Amidst one of the most impressive expansion seasons in MLS history, as the club became the first team to qualify for MLS Cup Playoffs since 2009, Bocanegra was promoted to Vice President and Technical Director on October 10, 2017.

 In the club’s historic expansion 2017 season, Bocanegra assembled a team that finished tied for fifth all-time in goals scored in a single-season (70) and fourth all-time in goal differential (+30).
 That was spearheaded by the signing of a trio of Designated Players in Martinez, Almirón and Tito Villalba, who combined to score 41 goals – a higher total than five other MLS teams.
-Bocanegra also found success via other player acquisition mechanisms, drafting MLS Rookie of the Year Julian Gressel with the No. 8 overall selection in the 2017 MLS SuperDraft.
-However, the former U.S. Men’s National Team defender also built a stout defense in the club’s expansion season, as the team allowed the fourth-fewest goals in MLS (40).
+Bocanegra also found success via other player acquisition mechanisms, drafting current U.S. Men’s National Team defender Miles Robinson and 2017 MLS Rookie of the Year Julian Gressel with the No. 2 and No. 8 overall selections in the 2017 MLS SuperDraft.
+The former USMNT defender also built a stout defense in the club’s expansion season, as the team allowed the fourth-fewest goals in MLS (40).
 Bocanegra started to build the backline in December of 2016, trading for center back Michael Parkhurst from Columbus Crew SC and signing left back Greg Garza on loan from Tijuana.
 Both players were named to the 2017 MLS All-Star Game.

 A former captain of the United States Men’s National Team for six years, Bocanegra retired from play in 2014 after a 15-year career that included more than 200 career appearances in England, France and Scotland.
 A California native, Bocanegra attended collegiate soccer powerhouse UCLA and was drafted by the Chicago Fire in the 2000 MLS SuperDraft.
 In Chicago, he won the MLS Rookie of the Year Award in 2000 and back-to-back MLS Defender of the Year Awards in 2002 and 2003.
 The following year, he signed with English Premier League club Fulham where he played four seasons during which he became one of the few U.S. players to captain both club and country simultaneously.
 Following his time with Fulham, Bocanegra moved to France’s Ligue 1 where he played for Rennes and Saint-Etienne until he joined Rangers of the Scottish Premier League until 2013.
 In July 2013, he officially returned to MLS to play for Chivas USA, where he finished his career holding the all-time record for most international goals scored by a U.S. defender.